Dangieboy/CSV-Data-Cleaner/README.md

 # Data Cleaner (csv-version)

-The perfekt tool built for data scientists, machine learning engineers and everyone else who works with dataframes.
+The perfect tool built for data scientists, machine learning engineers and everyone else who works with dataframes.
 This Data Cleaner will help you to prepare your data in a simple and clearly laid out GUI.
 It also helps you to gain more insight of the data and to clean it for sooner proceedings like building algorithms.

-Why you should work with the Data Cleaner:
+Why should you use the Data Cleaner ?:

-- you can save a lot of time because your commands work over GUIS and not code
+- you can save  time because your commands work over GUIS and not code
 - you have a large amount of operations you can execute
-- the GUIS do not cause any confusion
-- you basically do not even need to know any coding
-- you do not need any coing skills
+- an easy to use GUI
+- no programming knowledge is required

 Including operations you can work with: